rodrigoqalba/Phase-1-Group-Project/README.md

     - Have a ‘click’ event listener that will increment or decrement a TOTAL like number.
 Number will go up if ‘like button’ is clicked and Number will go down if ‘dislike button’  is clicked
     - like button
     - dislike button
-3. User is able to comment under the image of the superhero
+3. User is able to comment on superheros
     - Have a ‘submit’ event listener on a ‘comment form’ that will post a user’s text input to a comment list under each picture when submitted

 STRETCH GOALS